Miguel Conicelli

 Miguel Ángel Conicelli (born 21 January 1995) is an Argentine professional footballer who plays as a central midfielder.

 Career

 Conicelli started in the youth set-up of local team Deportivo Villa, before signing for Platense's academy; which was split into two stints due to a short spell with Kimberley.
 His first appearance in senior football came in a Primera B Metropolitana win away to Deportivo Armenio on 6 November 2014.
 Eleven appearances followed for the club across four seasons, two of which came in the 2017–18 campaign which Platense ended with promotion as champions to Primera B Nacional.
-In June 2018, Conicelli remained in the third tier after agreeing a move to Colegiales.
+In June 2018, Conicelli remained in the third tier after agreeing to a move to Colegiales.
 He was sent off during his second match against UAI Urquiza on 29 August.